flapjax/FlapJack-Cogs/README.md

 These are cogs I have written for Red Bot.
 View them on the [Red Portal (beta)](https://cogs.red/cogs/ptoast/FlapJack-Cogs/)

-- **BlizzPatchNotes** - Fetches and prints latest patch notes from all current Blizzard games.
+- **BlizzPatchNotes** - Fetches and prints latest patch notes and some (limited) user data from current Blizzard games.
 - **ColorMe** - Allows users to manage the color of their own name through custom roles with default permissions.
 - **Defcon** - A nod to the 1983 film War Games.
 Maintain a DEFCON system on your server, displayed through creative use of embeds.
 - **Dongers** - Fetches and prints a random donger from www.dongerlist.com.